All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Corequisite: Must have an approved work-based learning location.

 This is the final course in veterinary diagnostic imaging culminating with a clinical assessment.
-This course will focus on advanced radiographic procedures.
-Students will also discuss patient positions for large animals.
-Other imaging procedures used to identify or aid in diagnosing diseases and injuries will also be reviewed, including those used on exotic species.
+It focuses on advanced radiographic procedures.
+Students will also discuss patient positions for large animal imaging.
+Other diagnostic imaging modalities, including those used on exotic species, will be reviewed.

 Credits: 2